Polish court rejects appeal against PKN Orlen's Polska Press takeover | Law-Order

 Polish court rejects appeal against PKN Orlen's Polska Press takeover

+The Ombudsman's office said a decision on a possible appeal against the court's verdict will be made after analysis of the written justification of the judgment.

-A Polish court on Tuesday rejected an appeal from the country's Human Rights Ombudsman against oil company PKN Orlen's takeover of newspaper publisher Polska Press, PKN told Reuters confirming an earlier report by state-run news agency PAP.
+A Polish court on Tuesday rejected an appeal from the country's Human Rights Ombudsman against oil company PKN Orlen's takeover of newspaper publisher Polska Press, the court said, confirming an earlier report by state-run news agency PAP.

 Poland's anti-monopoly office, UOKiK, approved the takeover of Polska Press in February 2021, but the Human Rights Ombudsman, in an appeal against the decision, said the regulator had failed to assess the influence of the deal on media freedom.
-"The justification of the court was that it is not the responsibility of UOKiK or the ombudsman, that it is the decision of the consumers themselves whether they will use the titles of Polska Press or choose other ones," PKN Orlen press office said.
+"In the opinion of PKN Orlen, the court judgment clearly confirms that the purchase of Polska Press was carried out in accordance with the law," PKN said in a statement.

+PKN said the court ruling showed that it was up to consumers to decide whether to choose Polska Press's publications.
+The Ombudsman's office said a decision on a possible appeal against the court's verdict will be made after analysis of the written justification of the judgment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)